SethConnell/Breaking-News-Library/README.md

 # :statue_of_liberty: BREAKING NEWS 1.1 - A Political News Python Library :statue_of_liberty:

-A Python 2.7 library of custom-made functions that gather breaking news from some of the top political websites in the world.
-News stories (the headlines and urls) and the number of times the story was shared on Facebook are saved to a list.
+A Python 2.7 library of custom-made functions that gather breaking news from some of the top political websites on the web.
+News stories (headlines and urls) and the number of times the story was shared on Facebook are saved to a list.

-This library is perfect newsletters and story-finding for your blog.
+This library is perfect for building newsletters and story-finding for your blog.

 ### Featured Websites:
  * [Conservative Tribune](https://www.conservativetribune.com)